 We are committed to working in partnership with other grant givers and in recent years collaborated with many independent funders and private philanthropists.
 Our current partnership with the Hospital Saturday Fund and others on the Partners for Health programme began in 2015.
 Working together helps extend our reach and adds value to our grant-making.
 If you are interested in collaborative funding, contact us to explore how we might work together.

 The Sundial Centre

-In partnership with Peabody and the London Borough of Tower Hamlets, the charity helped establish the award winning Sundial Centre in Bethnal Green, a day care and resource centre for older people and carers.
-The Sundial Centre is at the forefront of the provision of community based health and social care for older people and provides a health living resource centre for all.
-Click here to find out more.
+In partnership with Peabody and the London Borough of Tower Hamlets, we established the award winning Sundial Centre in Bethnal Green, a day care and resource centre for older people and carers in the local community.

 London Catalyst is committed to tackling social and economic inequalities.
 As an independent grant maker we are in a privileged position and have assets that we can deploy to realise this aim.
 We are committed to working with and learning from others.
 Our values should be clear in our actions and conduct.
 We strive to address social inequity, including racial injustice and discrimination, and be open to public scrutiny.
 For expert analysis and resources:

 Runnymede is the UK’s leading independent race equality think tank generating intelligence to challenge race inequality in Britain

 Race Equality Foundation promotes race equality in social support and public services.

 Race on the Agenda (ROTA) is a social policy research organisation that focuses on race equality and issues affecting the UK’s Black and minority ethnic (BAME) communities